 As a composer, Anthony creates music that reaches general audiences as well as new music connoisseurs.
 Embracing influences that range from progressive rock and metal, to medieval and renaissance music, to jazz, to new classical, Anthony strives to create a sound that is his own.
 He has written for ensembles and soloists around the world.
 His main teachers have been P.Q.
 Phan, Don Freund, Sven-David Sandstrom, Marc Mellits and thousands upon thousands of recordings.

 Anthony’s performing career began in high school while singing and playing electric guitar with his touring progressive band Canvas.
 His principle instrument changed to classical guitar during his undergraduate years at University of Texas at Austin where he studied with Adam Holzman.
 Through his graduate study at Indiana University he added renaissance lute and theorbo to his instrumental arsenal, studying with Nigel North.
 He has performed with the University of Texas New Music Ensemble, the University of Texas Early Music Ensemble, the Indiana University New Music Ensemble, the Indiana State University Wind Ensemble, and Clocks in Motion.
 He has also performed many concerts of solo and chamber music.

 Anthony’s advocacy is life-long.
 In the nineties, he hosted a contemporary classical music radio show on KVRX in Austin, Texas.
-In the 21st century, he promoted fellow Indiana University composers through a web presence on Mp3.com (now defunct); created Guitar Heroes, a weekly presentation series in Second Life; and produced more than 100 episodes of his ongoing music-centric podcasts All the Cool Parts and the 1,000 Recordings Podcast.
-He has appeared as a guest on Soundnotion, Composer Quest, Classical Guitar Insider, Goes 2 Eleven, and The Portfolio Composer.
-His new podcast 1 Track focuses on the music of the contemporary classical world.
+In the 21st century, he promoted fellow Indiana University composers through a web presence on Mp3.com (now defunct); created Guitar Heroes, a weekly presentation series in Second Life; and produced hundreds of episodes of his ongoing music-centric podcasts All the Cool Parts, 1,000 Recordings Podcast, 1 Track and This One Time, at Band Camp.
 In addition, he has exposed thousands of new listeners to contemporary classical composers by sharing this music to his more than 400,000 followers on Soundcloud.